mvenera/manual_testing_project/readme.md

 The following elements are needed to be ready before the test execution phase begins:

-* Testing environment is up and running: https://demo.opencart.com/
+* Testing environment is up and running: https://demo.opencart.com/ and https://restful-booker.herokuapp.com
 * Access to the testing environment is free
 * Cycle summary was created
 * Test cases were added to the cycle summary, into the proper folder